Bempp is an open-source computational boundary element platform to solve electrostatic, acoustic and electromagnetic problems. Features include:

 Before carrying out the procedure, it is important to simulate the process ensure that the surrounding tissue will not be subject to too much heat.
 Bempp can be used to simulate HIFU using its acoustics functionality, including OSRC preconditioning for high-frequency problems.

 An important application of Bempp, and an area of much recent development, is the modelling of the scattering of electromagnetic waves.

 For this type of problem, there are three well-known formulations available: the electric field (EFIE), magnetic field (MFIE) and combined field (CFIE) integral equations.
 However, in order to ensure that solutions can be obtained in a reasonable amount of time, the function spaces used in the discretisation must be chosen carefully.

 More information about this application can be found in Scroggs et al (2017) and in its example scripts.

-Bempp is developed at University College London and Pontificia Universidad Católica de Chile.
-The current development team includes Simon Arridge, Timo Betcke, Matthew Scroggs and Elwin Van ‘t Wout.
-Much of the original work on Bempp was done by Wojciech Śmigaj, now at Simpleware Ltd. You can find more information about the development team here.
+Bempp is developed at University College London and the University of Cambridge.
+The current development team includes Timo Betcke and Matthew Scroggs.
+Past contributors to the library include Simon Arridge, Elwin Van ‘t Wout, and Wojciech Śmigaj.
+You can find more information about the development team here.

-We are very grateful for the substantial contributions of the UCL Research Software Development Team to the code itself, the installers and the testing environment.
 Bempp is supported by EPSRC Grants EP/I030042/1 and EP/K03829X/1.
-We would also like to acknowledge support from the Dune Project for the integration of Dune into Bempp and the HyENA Team at Graz University of Technology who provided definitions of the core integration rules to the project.
+We would like to thank the ExaFMM team for their help integrating their library into Bempp and the HyENA team at Graz University of Technology who provided definitions of the core integration rules to the project.